Bradford City Football Club Ltd

 Bradford City Football Club seeks to offer a range of opportunities to watch their matches.
 Ticketing arrangements for Bradford City FC matches are as follows.

-• Ticket prices for Cup competitions will be at the discretion of the Club and subject to agreement with the opposing Club.
-Tickets are usually allocated on a priority basis with season-ticket holders being given an option to buy tickets before they go on general sale.
+- Ticket prices for Cup competitions will be at the discretion of the Club and subject to agreement with the opposing Club.
+Tickets will be, whenever possible, allocated on a priority basis with season-ticket holders being given an option to buy tickets before they go on general sale.

-• The Club abides by the English Football League and Football Association rules governing the allocation of tickets to visiting clubs and it reserves the right to re-locate supporters to alternative seating in order to comply with safety requirements or the rules of the Football League or Football Association
+- The Club abides by the English Football League and Football Association rules governing the allocation of tickets to visiting clubs and it reserves the right to re-locate home supporters to alternative seating in order to comply with safety requirements or the rules of the English Football League (EFL) or the Football Association

 Bradford City Football seeks to offer merchandise at a broad range of prices and to suit all ages.
 With regard to merchandising the Club or its franchisee will:

-• Meet, or ensure that franchisees meet, its obligations under the Football League rules to prevent price fixing in relation to the sale of replica strips
+- Meet, or ensure that franchisees meet, its obligations under the English Football League rules to prevent price fixing in relation to the sale of replica strips

 Bradford City FC takes its obligations to being involved in the local community seriously.
 To ensure its involvement in the local community it will: